 It is not hard to speculate about motives.

 At this particular moment Trump appears to be fishing for diversions.
-The legal attack and perhaps even more the political attack appear to be making progress.
+The legal attack and perhaps even more the political attack against him appear to be making progress.
 Another motivation might be to satisfy Saudi Arabia and Israel.
 In the case of Israel they have some legitimate fears, although considering they already have nuclear weapons might be a little exaggerated for domestic politics.
 Americans are perhaps too beholden to Israel who is making efforts to totally disenfranchise Palestinians.
 Trump had some generous donations predicated on supporting Israeli goals.
 In the case of Saudi Arabia Trump seems to have formed a relationship, one might say a business relationship.

 The agreement should have been a building block.
 United States and Israel could relieve tension over time.
 Like Ronald Reagan once said "Trust but verify."
 That philosophy had a chance until Trump butted in, like he has in so many other ways.